-In accordance with Government Auditing Standards, we have also issued our report, dated September 13, 2021, on our consideration of City of Corbin, Kentucky's internal control over financial reporting and on our tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is to describe the scope of our testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on internal control over financial reporting or on compliance.
-The report is an integral part of an audit performed in accordance with Government Auditing Standards in considering City of Corbin, Kentucky's internal control over financial reporting and compliance.
+In accordance with Government Auditing Standards, we have also issued our report dated January 9,2023, on our consideration of the Government's internal control over financial reporting and our tests of its compliance with certain provisions of laws, regulations, contracts and grant agreements and other matters.
+That report describes the scope of our internal control testing over financial reporting and compliance, and the results of that testing, and does not opine on internal control over financial reporting or on compliance.
+That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Government's internal control over financial reporting and compliance.